ins/UltimateScripts-Ps/README.md

 by Zoltan Szalay
 https://twitter.com/insgraphizm

-**Image placer/replacer, Resize to fill, and Guidelines scripts for Windows Photoshop users**
+**Image placer/replacer, Resize to fill and Guidelines scripts for Windows Photoshop users**

 ## Installation
 1. Download zip and extract to photoshop scripts folder: